-Name Education/Credentials Title Balin, David Received a Masters of Arts in Teaching from Western New Mexico University in 1996, a Juris Doctorate from John Marshall Law School in 1986 and a Bachelor of Arts in English from Columbia College in 1982 Director Kilna, Joan Received a Master of Education in Curriculum and Instruction from University of Phoenix in 2009, a Bachelor of Arts, Middle Level/High School Education in 2004 and a Bachelor of Arts, Human Resources Management from Ashford University in 2015 Senior Graduate Employment Specialist Atonna, Patrick Received a Master of Public Administration in Healthcare Management from Grand Canyon University and a Bachelor of Science in Nursing from Arizona State University.
+Name Education/Credentials Title Balin, David Received a Masters of Arts in Teaching from Western New Mexico University in 1996, a Juris Doctorate from John Marshall Law School in 1986 and a Bachelor of Arts in English from Columbia College in 1982.
+Director Christ, Keely Received a Master of Arts in Organizational Leadership from Gonzaga University in 2015.
+Graduate Employment Specialist Kilna, Joan Received a Master of Education in Curriculum and Instruction from University of Phoenix in 2009, a Bachelor of Arts, Middle Level/High School Education in 2004 and a Bachelor of Arts, Human Resources Management from Ashford University in 2015.
+Senior Graduate Employment Specialist Atonna, Patrick Received a Master of Public Administration in Healthcare Management from Grand Canyon University and a Bachelor of Science in Nursing from Arizona State University.
 Graduate Employment Specialist